1997roylee/hey-chatgpt/readme.md

-# Hey Chatgpt
+# Hey Chatgpt (Beta): All-in-one assistants for ChatGPT

 "Hey Chatgpt" saves time by letting users ask questions directly to a Chatgpt, without the need for manual searching.
 It maximizes user value by prioritizing privacy and providing easy access to the chatbot through a shortcut.

+---

+Install from Chrome Web Store (Upcoming)

+---

 Hey Chatgpt is here to help out:

 - 🔎 ChatGPT for Google: Search ChatGPT results using your keywords.
 Save time, get quick access to answers.
 - ⏰ Save time
+- 🚀 Highlight any content on the web and get ChatGPT results instantly.
 - 💵 Maximize productivity (All-in-one solution)
 - 🤖 Chat with ChatGPT everywhere
-- 🚀 Easy access to ChatGPT: Copy and paste your question from a web page to ChatGPT with a shortcut.
-Get quick and convenient answers to your questions without typing them manually.
 - 🔒 Privacy first (no tracking at all, your data is yours)
 - 👌 Simple by design - no overwhelming UI